googlecodelabs/cloud-nebulous-serverless/cloud/README.md

 ## Description

 This is the code repo for a set of codelab tutorials highlighting a ["nebulous" sample app](https://twitter.com/googledevs/status/1433113274984271875?utm_source=twitter&utm_medium=unpaidsoc&utm_campaign=CDR_wes_aap-serverless_mgrcrbdpk_sms_201031&utm_content=-) demonstrating how to access Google Cloud APIs from one of our serverless platforms.
+There are [Python](python) and [Node.js](nodejs) versions of this app available.

 ## Inspiration and implementation